tc39/notes/meetings/2017-07/jul-26.md

 MLS: It does look good, and I submitted a lot of feedback.
 WH and I reviewed it before the previous New York meeting.

-WH, LBR: Can we advance this to Stage 3?
+WH, LEO: Can we advance this to Stage 3?

 #### Conclusion/Resolution